gitter-badger/Granular.jl/README.md

 ## Installation
 [SeaIce.jl](https://github.com/anders-dc/SeaIce.jl) is in heavy development and not yet ready for third-party use.
-If you know better install it by:
+If you know better install it directly from the Julia shell by:

     Pkg.clone("git://github.com/anders-dc/SeaIce.jl.git")